JosipFX/josip.io/README.md

 # josip.io

-This project represents a website with about myself and shows insights of future projects.
+This project represents a website with stuff about myself and shows insights of future projects.

 ## Nice to have stuff